Dangerously cold temperatures envelop Northeast

 “I can’t remember it being this cold, not since 2015,” said Koo, who was wearing three shirts and a down jacket, as well as a hat and a hood.
 Bee still shivered despite his doggie coat.
 “I wouldn’t go out if I didn’t have to.”

-Paul Butler, 45, who has been homeless since he was evicted in December 2021, took shelter in South Station, the Boston transit hub that authorities kept open overnight so the unhoused had somewhere warm to stay.
+Paul Butler, 45, who has been homeless since he was evicted in December 2021, took shelter in South Station, the Boston transit hub that authorities kept open overnight so unhoused people had somewhere warm to stay.

 Boston, like many communities, opened warming centers.